louislemsic/microservices/README.md

 - Display logs with service identification

 ## Testing Endpoints
-Including in this repository is a Postman collection JSON file that you can import easily.
+Included in this repository is a Postman collection JSON file that you can import easily.
 As of this writing, its filename is

 ```
 atlas.postman_collection.json